PowerSnail/PowerSnail.github.io/content/reading/2021-02-24-and-then-there-were-none.md

 ---
 layout: page
-title: "And Then There Were None" Reading Notes
+title: '"And Then There Were None" Reading Notes'
 categories:
     - reading
 tags: